DILCISBoard/E-ARK-DIP/README.md

 ## Structure of this repository

-In this repository you may find an "examples" folder that holds examples of DIPs, and a "specs" folder containing the source files of the specification document.
+In this repository you will find a "specs" folder containing the source files of the specification document and later on an "examples" folder that holds examples of DIPs.

 You may also find issues found on the documentation submitted by implementers  of the specification.
 This issues will be reviewed by the DAS Board and will be taken into account during the review process of this specification.